-740 River Drive is right on the enchanting Mississippi River Boulevard, a destination road that follows the river from St. Paul to Minneapolis.
-Mississippi River Boulevard offers many scenic vistas, whether you are driving or taking advantage of the pedestrian and bicycle paths that run along it.
+740 River Drive is right on the Mississippi River Boulevard, a scenic road that follows the river from St. Paul to Minneapolis and offers many beautiful vistas, whether you are driving, or biking or walking along the pedestrian and bicycle paths that run along it.

 The Residents of 740 River Drive have at their doorstep a most extensive and scenic network of walking, jogging and running paths–surrounded by mature trees and with outstanding views of the river.
-Also, from the front door of 740 River Drive you can access the bicycle lane that runs along the river, and through it the extensive Twin Cities bikeway system, which is one of the best in the country.
+The bicycle lane that runs along the river is at the 740 River Drive front door, connecting to the extensive Twin Cities bikeway system, one of the best in the country.

-Highland Park, the park from which this neighborhood takes its name, offers both 18-hole and nine-hole golf courses, and a number of tennis courts and other sport courts, in a lovely park setting in the midst of this residential neighborhood.
+Highland Park, the park from which this neighborhood takes its name, offers both 18-hole and nine-hole golf courses, and a number of tennis courts and other sport courts.
+It has a lovely park setting in the midst of this established residential neighborhood.